 Talk with your eye surgeon about what to expect during your surgery.
 The details may

-to make sure you do not feel anything.
+sure you don't feel anything.

-surgeon will do this with a freezing device that "seals" the retina to the inner wall
+surgeon will do this with a freezing device that seals the retina to the inner wall

 of the eye.

+a belt.
 This helps to make sure that your retina stays in place.

-- An antibiotic ointment may be applied to your eye to help prevent infection.
+An antibiotic ointment may be applied to your eye to help prevent infection.

 What happens after scleral buckling?